-The 2011 Financial Secrecy Index demonstrates through undisputed legal facts and assessments by international financial institutions, that these claims of probity and transparency, which Jersey repeats year after year, don't hold water, but are based on sophistry and obfuscation.
-Its sophisticated wealth management structures, notably its trust industry, keeps Jersey largely open to tax-evading and other illicit financial flows from around the world.
-An authoritative report by U.S.-based TaxAnalysts concluded in 2007 that:
+The 2013 Financial Secrecy Index demonstrates through undisputed legal facts and assessments by international financial institutions, that these repeated claims of probity and transparency, don't hold water.
+Jersey's sophisticated wealth management structures, notably its trust industry, keeps the island open to tax-evading/tax-avoiding and other illicit financial flows from around the world.